GinoMan/GinoMan/README.md

 # Bio #

 Gino Vincenzini is a programmer, designer, and consultant living in Chester County Pennsylvania with his wife, one son, and cat.
-He has

 # I'm Currently Working on #